Sadiah Qureshi

 Race and Anthropology

-Her first book, Peoples on Parade, is a prize-winning, landmark survey of the commercial exhibition of displayed peoples in nineteenth-century Britain.
-It explores the importance of these shows for intercultural encounter, notions of racial difference, and the development of anthropology as a discipline.
-Based on this research, she was a historical advisor for a recent documentary about displayed peoples for Channel 4 presented by the Booker Prize nominated writer Nadifa Mohamed.
+Her previous book, Peoples on Parade: Exhibitions, Empire and Anthrpology in Nineteenth-Century Britain (2011), is a prize-winning, landmark survey of the commercial exhibition of displayed peoples in nineteenth-century Britain.
+It explored the importance of these shows for intercultural encounter, theories of racial difference, and the development of anthropology as a discipline.

-Black and South Asian Migrations
+Black and South Asian Histories of Britain

-Her current project explores the everyday lives of South Asians in Modern Britain.
+Her current research explores the everyday lives of South Asians in Modern Britain.
 This project will draw on her longstanding interests in researching, teaching, and advocating for curriculum reform in relationship to Black and South Asian British histories.
-The project will have multiple threads, from public facing events, producing new oral histories, to published papers and a book.
-The early stages of the project are being supported by pilot grant from the John Rylands Research Institute and Library.
-The project will involve close collaboration with the Ahmed Iqbal Ullah RACE Centre and Education Trust, one of Britain's leading organizations dedicated to the study of race and migration, with a particular focus on anti-racist activism and social justice.
+The project will have multiple threads, from public facing events and new oral histories, to published papers and a book.

 You can also listen to her contributions to Bonnie Greer’s In Search of Black History, Stephen Fry’s Victorian Secrets, Marc Fennell’s Stuff the British Stole for ABC Radio National, and Sushma Jansari’s The Wonder House podcast.